f4exb/sdrangel-docker/sdrangel/readme.md

     - `server16`: Server flavor with 16 bits sample size (I or Q) for the Rx samples
     - `server24`: Server flavor with 24 bits sample size for he Rx samples (effectively 32 bits)
   - `-t` image tag.
 This is normally the SDRangel version number but is effectively the Docker image tag (what appears after the colon `:` in the `docker images` command output)
   - `-c` container name.
 Use this to give the container a name.
+By default this is `sdrangel`
-By default this is `sdrangel`.
+  - `-w` FFTW wisdom file name in the `~/.config/sdrangel` directory.
+By default this is `fftw-wisdom`

 You may specify extra options for port mapping between the host and the container: